 We’ll continue to review how you’re doing and work with you to make any changes to your treatment plan.

 Most people start out with some self-directed support - with help from one of our therapists - either working through an online therapy programme, following a workbook with set tasks or watching a series of weekly videos.

-In 2020/21, 75% of our patients started treatment with us within five days and 97% started treatment with us within six weeks.
+Most of our patients start a course of treatment with us within six weeks.
 You may have to wait longer than this if you are stepped up to a more specialist, intensive, type of therapy however.

 To help you make the most of both your appointments and therapy support, we encourage you to: